bdmendes/bdmendes.github.io/content/slides/2025/2025-02-11-scala-workshop.md

 ### The problem: *N-Queen-Horses*

-- The `N-Queens` is a hard LeetCode problem in which one wants to place `n` queens in a `n*n` board, without them attacking each other, and output available possibilities
+- *N-Queens* is a hard LeetCode problem in which one wants to place `n` queens in a `n*n` board, without them attacking each other, and output available possibilities
   - In their provided example, for `n=4` you have `[[".Q..","...Q","Q...","..Q."],["..Q.","Q...","...Q",".Q.."]]`

 <img src="/assets/slides/enei-25-scala/nqueens-leetcode.jpg" style="width: 40%;">